anhr/AxesHelper/AxesHelper.md

 ```
 import { getLanguageCode } from './commonNodeJS/master/lang.js';
 ```
-If you want save a custom SpriteText settings to the cookie, please uncomment
+If you want save a custom AxesHelper settings to the cookie, please uncomment
 ```
 cookie: cookie,
 ```